 Gold and silver coins tend to be the most popular among investors.
 Part of the reason for this is that information concerning the price of the precious metals in them is readily available.
 If the quantity of gold and silver in a coin is knowable, then it is easy to estimate the value of that coin going forward over time.
 One need only multiply the number of ounces of precious metal in a coin by the price per ounce of that precious metal to estimate the coin’s value.
 Investors that deliberately buy and accumulate gold and silver coins bearing the smallest numismatic premium are in essence making a proxy investment in gold or silver.
 For this reason, it is important for potential investors to realize that it is possible that their investments in rare gold and silver coins can subject them to the same risks and rewards that investors in physical gold and silver undertake.

 Investors that wish to profit from the extrinsic or numismatic value of rare gold and silver coins are making a bet on the future collector’s appeal of those coins and are generally less interested in the long-term trends that influence prices of gold and silver.
-Investors in this classification are advised by experts to either do the work of knowing their coin grades or make sure that they have access to experts such as the folks at Monaco who can accurately and expertly grade rare coins.
+Investors in this classification are advised by experts to either do the work of knowing their coin grades or make sure that they have access to experts such as the folks who can accurately and expertly grade rare coins.
 In this realm, condition is everything.
 The condition of a coin has much influence over its future investment prospects, therefore rare coin investors are encouraged by experts to buy the best quality in terms of grade they can afford.
 If one cannot afford to purchase the highest grade among gold coins, then they should consider buying the highest graded silver coins.
 If one cannot afford the best gold coins, they should buy Gem silver dollars.
 If one cannot afford Gem silver dollars, they should consider buying Gem Mercury dimes, and so on.
 The philosophy behind this strategy is that it is preferable to be someone that never settles for less than the very best.
 This is important because experts know that the highest graded coins perform the best over time in terms of price appreciation.

 All potential rare coin investors need to remain aware that the long-term investment prospects of any coin depends upon the supply, the demand, the bullion value, and the condition of that coin.
 The visible supply of rare coins will change from time-to-time when coins are hoarded by collectors with long-term investment objectives, or when large collections come to market resulting from estate sales.
 The demand for rare coins can change either as a response to a change in the visible supply of them, or because of changes in the culture that either enhance or detract from the appeal of specific coins.
 With respect to coin grading, it is useful to know that an organization known as The Professional Coin Grading Service publishes something called the PCGS 3000 Index which is a composite index that tracks a moving average of the fluctuations in the value of a fixed portfolio of rare coins.
 The PCGS 3000 is a useful tool for investors as it helps them with the timing of their purchases and sales of coins.